eclectic-kitty/notes/Final - Thots.md

 	- We can find our way through the darkness.
 	- We will break through the surface.
 	- We will emerge, into the light.
+- Ending monologue
+	- What lies under the surface now shifts.
+A play of shadows catching my eye.
+Thrusting my face into the water - it's shockingly cold - past the mirror of the surface, and I will see
+	- A white searing light of truth, that for a flash, pierces the shadows and reveals the hidden horror.
+And in that moment of silence, the whispered message, finally heard.
+	- What if there's nothing waiting to be revealed?
+The play of shadows fooled us all.
+Subterfuge to get our price of admission.
+Darkness not as a monster, but as emptiness.
+We are none the wiser.
+No answers.
+No truths.
+	- The hero turns to look inside, is destroyed by what he sees, and is redeemed.
+Saga said we're both heroes.
+I'll pay the price. so will she.
+We are here to kill the monster.
+I pray nothing comes after, nothing but sleep.
+	- This is how we win.
+Is it too easy?
+What if this is still the dark place?
+Another dream to wake up from.
+Always coming back to the beginning.
+The memory of what came before burned away by this terrible realisation.
+Maybe it's a mercy, forgetting.
+To know nothing when we loop around, back to -

 - Loop connections
 	- Zane